 9.2.4. any measures that can be taken immediately to mitigate the risk to the individuals.

 9.3.
-Unless the Executive Director concludes that there is unlikely to be any risk to individuals from the breach, it must be notified to the Information Commissioner’s Office within 72 hours of the breach having come to the attention of the Company, unless a delay can be justified.
+Unless the Executive Officer concludes that there is unlikely to be any risk to individuals from the breach, it must be notified to the Information Commissioner’s Office within 72 hours of the breach having come to the attention of the Charity, unless a delay can be justified.

 9.4.
 The Information Commissioner shall be told: